Child Custody FAQ

 How will a parenting plan be decided on?

-A judge will start with giving equal time with children to both parents.
+A parenting plan is started by a judge.
+It will give equal time with children to both parents.
 From this standpoint, they will then adjust as necessary.
 This does not mean that a finalized parent plan will include equal time!
 While the judge must approach a case this way, they will use many other factors to determine the best parenting plan.
 They will consider parents' work schedules, schooling, commute, transportation abilities, living area, and much more.

 Can emails, text messages, or other social media be used in a custody case?